Which place is cheaper, Genoa or Cinque Terre?

 Cinque Terre receives a lot of rain in the autumn.
 Cinque Terre usually gets more rain in October than Genoa.
 Cinque Terre gets 150 mm (5.9 in) of rain, while Genoa receives 97 mm (3.8 in) of rain this time of the year.

 Both Genoa and Cinque Terre are popular destinations to visit in the winter with plenty of activities.
+Many travelers come to Cinque Terre for the shopping scene and the cuisine.
+Also, many visitors come to Genoa in the winter for the museums, the shopping scene, and the cuisine.

 In the spring, Cinque Terre often gets around the same amount of sunshine as Genoa.
 Cinque Terre gets 192 hours of sunny skies this time of year, while Genoa receives 198 hours of full sun.